iterative-iteration

 They allow teams to break down complex projects into smaller, manageable tasks and continually refine and improve the software through iterations.
 This iterative approach ensures that the software aligns with the evolving requirements of users and stakeholders.

-For example, we leveraged an iterative approach while working on Whappbook, meticulously refining each step to achieve perfection.
-By embracing iterations, we continuously enhanced and optimised the development cycle, ensuring that every aspect of the project was executed with precision and excellence.
+For example, when we worked on Whappbook, we used an iterative approach, improving each step carefully.
+Using iterations, we kept enhancing and optimising the development cycle, ensuring every part of the project was done with accuracy and high quality.

 Moreover, the iterative process extends beyond software development.
 It is widely embraced in design fields, including graphic design, product design, and user experience (UX) design.